Lea Michele Confirmed to Star in Broadway's Funny Girl After Beanie Feldstein Exit - E! Online

 "Playing Fanny Brice on Broadway has been a lifelong dream of mine, and doing so for the last few months has been a great joy and true honor," she wrote on Instagram July 10.
 "Once the production decided to take the show in a different direction, I made the extremely difficult decision to step away sooner than anticipated."

 While Feldstein did not go into specifics, she noted her last show would be at the end of this month.
 Both she and Lynch were originally scheduled to star in the production until September 25.
-Standby Julie Benko will be play Fanny after Feldstein's departure and before Michele's arrival, from August 1 through September 4.
+Standby Julie Benko will play Fanny after Feldstein's departure and before Michele's arrival, from August 1 through September 4.
 Lynch's last show will be September 4.

 Even though Feldstein is bowing out early, she's looking back fondly on her time in the production.